Aaron-Bopp/Obsidian-notes/SecondBrain/SecondBrain/Primary Sources/Classes/Excerpts from the 2016 Republican Party Platform.md

 We believe that people are the ultimate resource --- and that the people, not the government, are the best stewards of our country\'s God-given natural resources.

-As Americans and as Republicans we wish for peace --- so we insist on strength.
+As [[America|Americans]] and as Republicans we wish for peace --- so we insist on strength.
 We will make America safe.
 We seek friendship with all peoples and all nations, but we recognize and are prepared to deal with evil in the world....

 For the past 8 years America has been led in the wrong direction.